Álvaro de Figueroa, 1st Count of Romanones: Early life

 When he was a child, he suffered a barouche accident that broke his right leg and caused a limp for the rest of his life.
 His disability would come to be mocked on a regular basis in cuplés, jokes and caricatures.

 He earned a licentiate degree in Law from the Central University of Madrid in 1884.
 He moved in February 1885 to the University of Bologna's Collegio di Spagna, where he remained until December 1885, earning a doctorate in jurisprudence by reading a dissertation titled Introduzione allo studio del diritto costituzionale.
-He never practiced law, though.
+Despite this, he never practiced law.

 Politics in Restoration Spain

-In 1888, he became member of the Congress of Deputies in representation of Guadalajara for the first time, elected in a by-election to cover a vacant seat.
+In 1888, he became member of the Congress of Deputies in representation of Guadalajara for the first time, elected in a by-election to fill a vacant seat.
 Short by a few months of turning the 25 years of age needed to become a legislator, he reportedly hid this circumstance.
 Shortly after, on 21 September 1888, in San Sebastián, Figueroa married the daughter of the Minister of Grace and Justice Manuel Alonso Martínez: Casilda Alonso Martínez, with whom he had seven children: Casilda, Luis, Álvaro, Carlos, José, Eduardo and Agustín.

 He participated in a parliamentary scandal in July 1889, when amid a tense squabble in the legislature, he wielded his walking stick against Felipe Ducazcal, who had reportedly approached the Marquis of Vega de Armijo displaying an aggressive attitude.
 He was falsely accused by Romero Robledo of "having drawn the rapier he had hidden in his cane".

 He was elected Madrid municipal councillor in 1889.
 After serving as responsible for the districts of Buenavista and Audiencia, as patron of the School of San Ildefonso, and as director of the Services of Abattoirs, Markets and Thoroughfares and Works, Figueroa renounced to the office in 1892.